-Nouvague is the UK’s cutting edge music marketing agency, specialising in classical music.
-Founded in 2014 by James Fleury in association with the Prince’s Trust, we work alongside an eclectic pool of music personnel – from record labels and artist managers to choirs, orchestras and instrumentalists – to create projects that engage, educate and excite audiences worldwide.
+Based in London, UK, we work alongside an eclectic pool of music personnel – from record labels, streaming services and artist managers to choirs, composers, orchestras, instrumentalists and artists – to create projects that engage, educate and excite audiences worldwide.

-Drawing on experience from leaders in developing creative and establishing reach, Nouvague offers a range of services, from artistic strategy and public relations consultancy to audience development, multi-platform digital campaigns and brand development.
+Drawing on experience from leaders in developing creative and establishing reach, Nouvague offers a range of services, from artistic and recording strategy to audience development, concert and tour marketing, physical and digital distribution for recordings, streaming and playlisting strategy, multi-platform digital campaigns and brand development.

 Nouvague prides itself on its unique approach to working with others who share our passion for music, ensuring that the quality of service and consistency in delivering a high-energy campaign is at the nucleus of our relationships with our clients.

 James is an entrepreneur and music industry strategist, specialising in the world of classical, film and world music.
 In 2015, he founded creative agency Nouvague, fostering a successful track record in developing marketing strategy and campaigns for an eclectic host of notable brands and personalities across Europe, US & The Middle East.
 Recent clients include BOXPARK, Primephonic, Gavin Greenaway, Shift K3Y, Nadine Benjamin, London Mozart Players, Sony Music, Friends of Jordan Festivals & Tête á Tête Opera.

 An active musician, he has performed in some of the world’s prominent classical venues, including The Vatican, St. Mark’s, Venice, Hong Kong Cultural Centre and St. James’ Cathedral, Toronto, as well as the Royal Albert Hall, Royal Festival Hall & St. Paul’s Cathedral.